MC Given the following SQL query:

 GROUP BY P.PRODNR

 Which of the following statements is incorrect?
-The query result can never contain NULL values. correct The query retrieves the product number, product name and available quantity of each product thanks to the left outer join. incorrect The query retrieves for each product the total ordered quantity. incorrect If we remove the GROUP BY statement and P.PRODNR, P.PRODNAME, P.AVAILABLE_QUANTITY from the SELECT statement, the query will result in 1 row containing the total outstanding ordered quantity over all products in column 'ORDERED_QUANTITY'. incorrect
+The query retrieves the product number, product name and available quantity of each product thanks to the left outer join. incorrect The query result can never contain NULL values. correct If we remove the GROUP BY statement and P.PRODNR, P.PRODNAME, P.AVAILABLE_QUANTITY from the SELECT statement, the query will result in 1 row containing the total outstanding ordered quantity over all products in column 'ORDERED_QUANTITY'. incorrect The query retrieves for each product the total ordered quantity. incorrect